Table of Contents

 The brazen palace is a large multi-storied building featuring 1600 symmetrical stone pillars, grounded into 40×40 rows of pillars on the north-south and east-west axis.
 According to the historical notes, the building was a residential quarter of the monks of Mahavihara temple and located between Sri Maha Bodhi and Ruwanweli Stupa, belied to be patronage by the king and lavishly decorated with gemstones studded walls.

-There are many other imposing structures such as Jetawanarama, Abhayagiriya as well as gigantic lakes and reservoirs along with many other artistic achievements of ancient engineers and artisans to see during the visit to Anuradhapura.
-The visit to Anuradhapura should be at least a half a day venture; however, dawn to dusk visit to Anuradhapura is ideal to explore the ancient city in leisure.
+There are many other imposing structures such as Jetawanarama, and Abhayagiriya as well as gigantic lakes and reservoirs along with many other artistic achievements of ancient engineers and artisans to see during the visit to Anuradhapura.
+The visit to Anuradhapura should be at least a half-day venture; however, dawn to dusk visit to Anuradhapura is ideal to explore the ancient city in leisure.